Is the Arizona Master Naturalist Program right for you?

 2. Ability to attend at least 85-90% of weekly meetings and field labs

-3. Desire to be a natural history leader for the chapter or our partner
+3. Desire to be a natural history leader for the chapter or our partners

 4. Commitment to diversity and inclusion